matthias-blumenschein/matthias-blumenschein/README.md

 - 💡 Receiving new input everyday at SuperCode Bootcamp "Fullstack Development"
 - 💻 I’m currently improving my React skills
 - 🆕 I’m looking for an interesting new job
-- 📫 How to reach out to me: LinkedIn or Xing (see contact section)
+- 📫 Feel free to reach out to me via <a href="https://www.linkedin.com/in/matthias-blumenschein-01b447189/" target="_blank" rel="noopener">LinkedIn</a>
-- 💬 Ask me about my architecture photography!
-Are you an art lover?
 - 🛰 Fun fact: I had a phone call with the ISS astronauts in 2006 during the International Space Olympics

 ## Projects 🗂